Skip to main content ] Facebook Twitter Member area

 You may even find engaging a sex therapist helpful to assist in getting tips and advice to get around any issues you are facing.

-Additionally, there are sexual health clinics in each State and Territory that may be able to assist with the issues you are facing.
+Additionally, there are sexual health clinics in each state and territory that may be able to assist with the issues you are facing.

 How have you and your partner adapted to ageing changes in the bedroom?
 Tell us in the comments below.
+Subscribe to the Aged Care Guide newsletter to stay up to date with information, news and industry updates.

 Related content: